Skip navigation

 EDITED COLLECTIONS and SPECIAL ISSUES of JOURNALS

-1. [with Allan Ingram and Clark Lawlor, eds,] Myth and (Mis)information: Constructing the Medical Professions in Eighteenth- and Nineteenth-Century English Literature and Culture (Manchester UP, 2024 [in press]).
+1. [with Allan Ingram and Clark Lawlor, eds,] Myth and (Mis)information: Constructing the Medical Professions in Eighteenth- and Nineteenth-Century English Literature and Culture (Manchester: Manchester UP, 2024).

 2. [with Ashleigh Blackwood and Allan Ingram, eds,] Writing Doctors and Writing Health in the Long Eighteenth Century, Special Issue of Journal for Eighteenth-Century Studies, 46.1 (2023).
 Link.